 It depends on the actual cryptocurrency and the platform which will have a minimum staking requirement.
 For example, some platforms allow as little as 0.01 of a cryptocurrency to be eligible for staking.
 Exchanges tend to have lower barriers to entry than alternatives.
 Those with the desire to become a validator themselves will often require a substantial amount of capital to start off with.
 For example, Ethereum requires 32 ETH staked before users can begin validating transactions.

 Yes, staking is not “free money” and there are risks involved which can result in the total loss of assets due to failed protocols or hacks.
 Moreover, the potential losses of the actual cryptocurrency can exceed reward rates from staking.
 This is due to the volatile nature of the market which can decline quickly while assets are locked in staking pools.

 No. Bitcoin uses a proof-of-work consensus mechanism, which involves mining to unlock potential earnings.
 However, a number of lending services exist for users that wish to earn a passive income atop their BTC portfolio.

-Staking can be a fantastic way for even inexperienced crypto investors to begin earning passive income.
+Staking can be a fantastic way for crypto investors to begin earning passive income.
 Most people tend to just leave their held coins sitting in an exchange or a wallet, which means they’re missing out on potential earnings.
 Additionally, staking can be a decent way of hedging against market losses.